parkermac/LO/dot_in/README.md

 ### CURRENT

 #### Part of the daily forecast
+- `cas7_t1_x11b` **new primary forecast as of June 2025**, like cas7_t1_x11ab but with hourly saves and no averages.
+NOTE: the only thing you need to edit to go from hourly saves to daily saves is to change his_interval (3600 or 86400) around line 77.
+Clean!
+The other decisions about saving averages, diagnostics, or perfect restart are made when compiling the executable.
+- `oly2_t1_xn11b` 150 m South Sound nest, with WET_DRY, new smoothing of intertidal applied.
+- `wgh2_t1_xn11b` 200 m Willapa Bay and Grays Harbor nest, with WET_DRY, new smoothing of intertidal applied.

+#### Recent daily forecasts
-- `cas7_t0_x4b` Primary forecast and long hindcast (late 2021 to present).
-Uses traps rivers and increased light ettenuation in the Salish Sea
+- `cas7_t0_x4b` Primary forecast and long hindcast (late 2021 to June 2025).
+Uses traps rivers and increased light attenuation in the Salish Sea
-- `oly1_t0_xn4b`100 m South Sound nest, with WET_DRY
-- `wgh2_t0_xn0b` 200 m Willapa Bay and Grays Harbor nest, with WET_DRY

 #### Current development runs
+- `cas7_dye0_x11b` like cas7_t1_x11b but with NPT = 2.
+This is to experiment with adding dye tracers in preparation for using them for BGC "twin" experiments.
 - `cas7_t1_x11ab` **Leading edge of our development**, with bio code from x10ab.
 Has changed TIDE_START.
 Uses new ROMS (4.3) presumably with Harcourt turbulence/advection improvements.
-Uses OMEGA_IMPLICIT.
-These allow DT = 60 sec instead of 40.
+Uses OMEGA_IMPLICIT and smaller GLS_Kmin.
+These allow DT = 50 sec instead of 40.
-- `cas7_t1_x11b` **Candidate for new primary forecast**, like cas7_t1_x11ab but with hourly saves and no averages.
-NOTE: the only thing you need to edit to go from hourly saves to daily saves is to change his_interval (3600 or 86400) around line 77.
-Clean!
-The other decisions about saving averages, diagnostics, or perfect restart are made when compiling the executable.
 - `cas7_t1_x10ab` experiment along the way to x11ab.
 Has 50% burial of particles (including Carbon) in the Salish Sea, 2017 run used for validation.
 The validation results look great, even for pCO2.
 I saved a version of 2017 output from  and earlier version of this that used HSIMT for bio tracers and renamed it cas7_hsimt_x10ab. (on apogee).
 The "a" in the executable name implies that we use daily saves for speed and low storage and create a daily **average** for validation.
 - `wgh2_t0_xn4b` like wgh2_t0_xn0b but using updated bio code based on x4b.
 Has 2017 run done for mooring validation.